We are at 1634 Eleventh Avenue on Capitol Hill, on the corner of Eleventh and East Olive.

 As long as you have the desire and drive to be a writer, we want you here and in class!
 Our best advice to beginning writers is to take a class in an area of writing that interests you most, such as a class on characters for fiction or a class on line breaks for poetry.
 Despite focusing on a smaller area, you’ll learn a lot about the overall genre by doing so.

 There are two reasons a class may be missing.
 First, we close online registrations on the day the class starts.
 Please call us at 206.322.7030 if you’re still interested in registering, and we can let you know if there is space available.
 Second, it could mean the class was cancelled due to low registration.
-We recommend registering for your class three days before it starts to help prevent these cancellations.
+We recommend registering for your class more than five days before it starts to help prevent these cancellations.

 Asynchronous classes are perfect for students that need flexibility!